-2018 NEO Compensation Review Process.
-The 2018 salary and incentive compensation award levels were considered and approved by the Committee through the compensation process described above, with reference to the benchmarking data prepared by and reviewed with Exequity and with consideration of internal pay parity.
-The Committee considered the benchmarking review presented in December 2017 and no changes were made to the annual target compensation levels for Messrs.
-Munoz, Kirby, G. Hart, B. Hart, or Mr. Levy as compared to their compensation levels in effect at year-end 2017.
+2019 NEO Compensation Levels.
+The 2019 salary and incentive compensation award levels were considered and approved by the Committee through the compensation process described above and with reference to the benchmarking data prepared by and reviewed with Exequity in December 2018, with reference to peer compensation levels at American and Delta, and in consideration of internal pay parity.
+In February 2019, the Committee made changes to the annual total target compensation levels for each of the named executive officers as compared to their compensation levels in effect at year-end 2018.
+The 2019 changes were made through an increase in the target long-term incentive opportunity for each of the NEOs and, solely with respect to Mr. Laderman, an increase in base salary.